BKunzite/DokiModManager/README.md

 Doki Doki Mod Manager is a modern, easy-to-use mod manager for Doki Doki Literature Club using Rust + Vue 3.
 Doki Doki Mod Manager allows you to directly download from reddit and other sources directly from within the mod manager.

-# People New To Modding
+# People Getting Into Modding After Playing The Original Game

 Just download the installer and install the mod manager!
 Everything should be set up for you.